tfnick/blog/content/post/Hunting camera factory/index.md

-I have always wanted to be my own boss, so I recently contacted a hunting camera manufacturer to record their product advantages.
+I recently contacted a hunting camera manufacturer to record their product advantages.

 --------------------------as bellow-----------------------------